MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-running-docker.md

 * **Development should resemble Production**.
 It's unlikely that your production environment won't use a front end server, and we feel that having NGINX in front of your CF engine is the best practice for modern CF application development and deployment.

 #### What about Apache (or IIS?)
 While NGINX is very easy to learn, any front-end web server capable of a reverse proxy will get the job done.
-We don't recommend using IIS or any web server that can't be part of our Docker stack in development; while it's possible to expose your CF container(s) to a web server running on your host machine, that's beyond the scope of this guide for the time being.
+In this guide, we won't use IIS or any web server that can't be part of our Docker stack in development; while it's possible to expose your CF container(s) to any web server, that's beyond the scope of this guide for the time being.
 {% endhint %}
 In your favorite terminal, `cd` into that directory and enter: